Carrying capacity: Humans

+Graph of human population from 10 000 BC to 2000 AD.
+It shows exponential rise in world population that has taken place since the end of the seventeenth century.

+World population since 1800 in billions.
+Data from the United Nations projections.

 Human carrying capacity is a function of how people live and the technology at their disposal.
 The two great economic revolutions that marked human history up to 1900—the agricultural and industrial revolutions—greatly increased the Earth's human carrying capacity, allowing human population to grow from 5 to 10 million people in 10,000 BCE to 1.5 billion in 1900.
 The immense technological improvements of the past 100 years—in applied chemistry, physics, computing, genetic engineering, and more—have further increased Earth's human carrying capacity, at least in the short term.
 Without the Haber-Bosch process for fixing nitrogen, modern agriculture could not support 8 billion people.
 Without the Green Revolution of the 1950s and 60s, famine might have culled large numbers of people in poorer countries during the last three decades of the twentieth century.

 Recent technological successes, however, have come at grave environmental costs.
 Climate change, ocean acidification, and the huge dead zones at the mouths of many of world's great rivers, are a function of the scale of contemporary agriculture and the many other demands 8 billion people make on the planet.
 Scientists now speak of humanity exceeding or threatening to exceed 9 planetary boundaries for safe use of the biosphere.
 Humanity's unprecedented ecological impacts threaten to degrade the ecosystem services that people and the rest of life depend on—potentially decreasing Earth's human carrying capacity.
 The signs that we have crossed this threshold are increasing.

 The fact that degrading Earth's essential services is obviously possible, and happening in some cases, suggests that 8 billion people may be above Earth's human carrying capacity.
 But human carrying capacity is always a function of a certain number of people living a certain way.
 This was encapsulated by Paul Ehrlich and James Holdren's (1972) IPAT equation: environmental impact (I) = population (P) x affluence (A) x the technologies used to accommodate human demands (T).
 IPAT has found spectacular confirmation in recent decades within climate science, where the Kaya identity for explaining changes in emissions is essentially IPAT with two technology factors broken out for ease of use.